Elastic Integrative Analysis of Randomized Trial and Real-World Data for Treatment Heterogeneity Estimation: Simulation study

 To assess the robustness of the elastic integrative estimator against unmeasured confounding, we consider the omission of $X_{3}$ in all estimators, resulting in unmeasured confounding in the RW data.
 The strength of unmeasured confounding is indexed by $b$ in (\ref{eq:mu}); high values of $b$ indicate strong levels of unmeasured confounding and vice versa.
-We specify the range of $b$ by exponentiating seven values in a regular grid from $3$ to $5$ and dividing by $m^{1/2}$, i.e., $b\in\{0.10,0.17,0.29,0.51,0.89,1.54,2.69\}$.
-We compare the following estimators for the HTE parameter $\psi_{0}$: \begin{enumerate} \item $\widehat{\psi}_{\rt}$: the covariate adjustment approach of \citet{lu2014asimplemethod} that fits $Y_{i}$ against the adjusted covariate $(A_{i}-0.5)Z_{i}$ based only on the RT data; \item $\widehat{\psi}_{\eff}$: the efficient integrative estimator solving (\ref{eq:optimal ee}); \item $\widehat{\psi}_{\elas}$: the proposed elastic integrative estimator solving (\ref{eq:EE}) with adaptive selection of $\gamma$. \end{enumerate} For $\widehat{\psi}_{\eff}$ and $\widehat{\psi}_{\elas}$, we estimate the propensity score function by a logistic sieve model with the power series $X$, $X^{2}$ and their two-way interactions (omitting $X_{3}$) and the outcome mean function by a linear sieve model with the power series $X$, $X^{2}$ and their two-way interactions (omitting $X_{3}$).
-The CIs are constructed for $\widehat{\psi}_{\rt}$ and $\widehat{\psi}_{\eff}$ based on the nonparametric bootstrap with the bootstrap size $100$ and for $\widehat{\psi}_{\elas}$ based on the elastic approach with $\kappa_{m}=\{\log(m)\}^{1/2}$.
+We specify the range of $b$ by $10$ values in an irregular grid from $0$ to $2$ $\{0,0.11,0.23,0.34,0.46,0.57,0.69,0.80,1,2\}$, which places more emphasis on the scenarios where Assumption \ref{Asump:rand-rwd} is weakly violated.
+We compare the following estimators for the HTE parameter $\psi$: \begin{enumerate} \item RT $\widehat{\psi}_{\rt}$: the efficient estimator based only on the RT data solving (\ref{eq:EE}) with $\bone(T<c_{\gamma})\equiv0$; \item Eff $\widehat{\psi}_{\eff}$: the efficient integrative estimator solving (\ref{eq:EE}) with $\bone(T<c_{\gamma})\equiv1$; \item Elastic $\widehat{\psi}_{\elas}$: the proposed elastic integrative estimator solving (\ref{eq:EE}) with adaptive selection of $\gamma$. \end{enumerate} For all estimators, we estimate the propensity score function by a logistic sieve model with the power series $X$, $X^{2}$ and their two-way interactions (omitting $X_{3}$) and the outcome mean functions by linear sieve models with the power series $X$, $X^{2}$ and their two-way interactions (omitting $X_{3}$).
+If higher-order series is specified, it is necessary to select the series to balance the bias and variance in estimating the nuisance functions, such as using the penalized estimating equation approach \citep{lee2021improving}.
+The CIs are constructed for $\widehat{\psi}_{\aipw}$, $\widehat{\psi}_{\rt}$ and $\widehat{\psi}_{\eff}$ based on the perturbation-based resampling with the replication size $100$ and for $\widehat{\psi}_{\elas}$ based on the elastic approach with $\kappa_{n}=(\log n){}^{1/2}$.
+Sensitivity analysis shows that the coverage rates and widths of the CIs stay close with $\kappa_{n}=0.5(\log n){}^{1/2}$ (Section \ref{subsec:Sensitivity-analysis-of-k}).